webshinra/Port-Tales/README.md

 Plug the controller(s) before you run the game

 - Direction : Stick or Hat
-- Validate : 	A or X
+- Validate : 	A, B or X
-- Reset stage: 	B or Y
+- Reset stage: 	Y

 # Improving it